Paper2Poster: Towards Multimodal Poster Automation from Scientific Papers: Benchmark

 \textbf{(iv) \kqa.} Given the poster’s central role in communicating the content of its source paper—serving as a bridge between authors and readers—we design an evaluation protocol that simulates this communication scenario.
 As shown in Fig.~\ref{fig:eval} (middle), each paper PDF is first submitted to o3 as examiner to generate 100 multiple-choice questions per paper: 50 \emph{verbatim} questions (directly answerable from the text, spanning 13 content aspects) and 50 \emph{interpretive} questions (targeting high-level comprehension across 10 conceptual dimensions).
 Next, as illustrated in Fig.~\ref{fig:eval} (right), we present each poster image to six VLMs (both open- and closed-source), simulating a range of reader standards from casual to expert.
 These models then answer the quiz based solely on the poster content.
 By comparing their quiz scores across different poster variants, we identify which poster best conveys the original paper content.
 Given that a poster is a visual medium rather than plain text like a note, we further adjust the raw Quiz scores \(\mathbf{s}_r \in [0, 100]\) by incorporating a length-based penalty, resulting in a penalized score \(\mathbf{s}_a \in [0, 200]\):

 where \(L\) denotes the total text length of the poster, and \(W\) is the median text length of human-designed (ground-truth) posters.
+This penalty function is designed with three goals: (i) discourage overly long posters (\(L \gg W\) yields \(\mathbf{s}_a \to \mathbf{s}_r\), losing the bonus), (ii) avoid harsh punishment (as \(L \to \infty\), \(\mathbf{s}_a\) remains at \(\mathbf{s}_r\), not approaching zero), and (iii) prevent rewarding extreme brevity (when \(L \leq W\), the bonus is capped at \(\mathbf{s}_a = 2\mathbf{s}_r\), so further shortening provides no additional gain).
+By anchoring the penalty to human-designed poster lengths, we ensure that posters are neither excessively verbose nor sacrifice informative content for brevity.
 Further details on metric design, question curation, evaluation workflow, and scoring procedures can be found in Appendix~\ref{app:qa}.

 \textbf{Overview.} Identifying the challenges posed by the \ourbench, we formulate it as a problem of multimodal context compression, and introduce \ouralg, a multi-agent pipeline that adopts a “\textit{Top-down}” design philosophy: it first globally restructures the entire document into concise, coherent sections, followed by local refinements for fine-grained, panel-level control.
 As shown in Fig.~\ref{fig:posteragent}.
 The pipeline consists of three key components: \textbf{1.
 Parser:} Extracts key textual and visual content by tools and LLM-based summarization to build an asset library. \textbf{2.
 Planner:} Aligns assets and arranges them into coherent layouts, generating panels iteratively with a \textit{zoom-in} mechanism. \textbf{3.
 Painter–Commenter:} The Painter produces panel-level bullet points and executable code for rendering, while a VLM as Commenter—ensures layout coherence and avoids overflow.